Tajabin/JobCompass/README.md

 If your MySQL setup has a password, update it in db.php.

 Future Enhancements (Phase 2)
 The system has been structured for easy integration of intelligent and user-friendly features in the next phase.
-Planned enhancements include:

-1. Career Chat
-A built-in chat assistant that provides career advice and learning suggestions in both Bangla and English.
-It will use a local knowledge base (MySQL table) to simulate AI behavior without requiring external APIs.

-2. Skill Goals Tracker
-Allows users to set personal learning or career goals, define completion dates, and track progress through an interactive dashboard.

-3. Resume Analyzer
-Users can upload resumes (PDF or text) for automated skill detection.
-The system will identify keywords and recommend suitable jobs based on extracted skills.

-4. Bangla-English Language Support
-Adds multilingual capability across the platform.
-Users can switch between English and Bangla, making JobCompass more accessible to Bangladeshi users.

 How the Current Design Supports Expansion
 Tables jobs and resources already store skill data in structured fields, which can easily feed future logic.